 A complete application package includes a cover letter, c.v., statement outlining current and future research and teaching interests; and the names, affiliations, and email addresses of three referees.

-Review of candidates will begin on October 15, 2017.
+Review of candidates will begin on October 15, 2017 and will continue until filled.
 Please do not send materials by email.

 For technical issues, please contact Interfolio staff (877-997-8807) or firstname.lastname@example.org.